Healthy Homes Assessment Waipawa

 Waipawa Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory for all Waipawa and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is compulsory in all Waipawa and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove the conformance to all Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.
+• Property managers and landlords must keep records that prove the compliance with any Healthy Homes Standards that apply or will be applicable during the tenancy of your rental home.

-• Property managers and private landlords are required to make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied tenant.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes